 We'll be there to help.
 Anaheim has a comprehensive evacuation strategy should we need to get people out during a wildfire or other emergency.

 We also need you to do your part.
-We ask everyone in the hills to know their primary evacuation route plus two or three other routes in case roads are closed or conditions change.
+We ask everyone in the hills to know their neighborhood evacuation zone and primary route out, plus two or three other routes in case roads are closed or conditions change.

 But start by looking at our primary evacuations route map and figure out what would be your primary and secondary routes.